u5564707/RSMS/README.md

 - View samples

-⋅⋅⋅In the demo tree structure, only by right click on the node, the data stored in this node will show up in the
+In the demo tree structure, only by right click on the node, the data stored in this node will show up in the

-⋅⋅⋅table
+table

 - Edit sample data

-⋅⋅⋅After the table shown up, the user can edit the table, by create new rows and add new columns, edit every cell the ⋅⋅⋅user want, delete the row data the user do not need.
+After the table shown up, the user can edit the table, by create new rows and add new columns, edit every cell the user want, delete the row data the user do not need.

 - Create a new process

-⋅⋅⋅At current version, the user only can create new process data from root node, by right click on the root node,then ⋅⋅⋅click create new process.
+At current version, the user only can create new process data from root node, by right click on the root node,then click create new process.